-In contrast, ten noteworthy states and territories, along with the federal government, have already abolished their age cap for all claims against perpetrators and other defendants.
-The worst states and territories with age limits that block claims when victims are in their 20's are out of touch with science and the realities child sex abuse trauma.
-Hawaii is 1 of 13 states with the shortest civil SOLs in the country, cutting off survivors' rights at age 26 or younger.
+Ten noteworthy states and territories, along with the federal government, have abolished their age cap for all claims against perpetrators and other defendants.
+The worst states and territories with age limits that block claims when victims are in their 20's are out of touch with science and the realities of child sex abuse trauma.
+Washington is 1 of 6 states with the shortest civil SOLs in the country, cutting off survivors' rights at age 21 or younger.
+You can see how Washington ranks in the graphic below: